jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 The result is that the bight of the first rope is clamped just as in the _Simple-Simon-under_ bend without the relative difficulty of making a pass _under_ the rope.
 I wanted to see how this knot fares against the other Simple-Simon knots.

 The Simple-Simon-crossover does seem to be more secure than the Simple-Simon-over against slippage of the inner bight around which the other rope is wrapped.
 Its resistance to slippage of the wrapped rope, however, is unimproved by this variation.
 This leaves the overall security at least slightly inferior to that of the Simple-Simon-under.

 [simple-simon-crossover-photo]: {{ '/images/simple-simon-crossover-bend.jpg'        | prepend: site.url }}
+[zeppelin-bend]:                {{ '/2020/07/20/tying-the-zeppelin-knots.html#bend' | prepend: site.url }}

 [butterfly-bend]:         https://www.netknots.com/rope_knots/alpine-butterfly-bend
 [sheetbend]:              https://en.wikipedia.org/wiki/Sheet_bend